What Are Growth Stock Mutual Funds?

 How Growth Stock Mutual Funds Work

 Technology stocks are good examples of what growth stock mutual fund managers buy.
 Facebook (FB) stock was first offered to the public in 2012.
 It was valued at around $100 billion.
-The year prior, in 2011, it earned close to $1 billion.
+The prior year, in 2011, it earned close to $1 billion.

 A simple valuation represents the "present value of future cash flows."
-That means if Facebook maintained its $1 billion annual income, it would take 100 years for an investor to earn back what they had invested.
+For example, if Meta (formerly Facebook) were to maintain its $1 billion annual income, it would take 100 years for an investor to earn back what they had invested.
 Instead, Facebook had a very high growth rate.
-It tripled its price over the next three years, through 2015.
+It tripled its stock price over the next three years, through 2015.

 By 2017, Facebook was among the largest growth stocks on the market.
-By 2018, it had averaged over 50% annualized return for the past five years.
-At the end of 2020, it had a $780 billion market cap on roughly $85 billion in revenues.
+It had averaged over 50% annualized return.
+At the end of 2020, it had a $778 billion market capitalization on roughly $85 billion in revenues.

 As the name implies, growth stock mutual funds typically perform best in the mature stages of a market cycle.
 This is when the economy is growing at a healthy rate.

 The growth strategy reflects what corporations, consumers, and investors are all doing in healthy economies.
 They expect high future growth and spend more money to make it happen.

-Growth stocks pay little or no dividends.
+Growth stocks pay low or no dividends.
 The value is in the growth of the underlying stock.
 This includes capital appreciation and capital gain.

 Types of Growth Stocks

 These stocks invest in companies that manufacture or provide products or services that are not necessary.
 These products and services could be things like luxury items, hotels, and entertainment.

 Alternatives to Growth Stock Mutual Funds